theesfeld/nm/README.md

 - `🖧 eth0` - Ethernet connection
 - `📶 MyWiFi 85%` - WiFi with signal strength
 - `🔒 VPN` - Active VPN connection

+When `nm-modeline-show-connection-name` is set to `nil`, only icons are displayed.
+Hover over the modeline indicator to see full connection details in a tooltip.

 ### nm-notify.el - Desktop Notifications